 We know Friday and Saturday nights are prime time to beg for a later bedtime.
 If you notice that your child struggles with sleep, make sure to keep their regular bedtime on the weekends.
 The consistency of a routine will help them get more restful sleep.

 Our brains need signals to know when it’s time to prepare for sleep.
 Our brains also love predictable patterns.
 This is why routine is so important to getting proper rest.
 By getting ready the same way every night (think pajamas, brush teeth, storytime, lights out), your child’s brain will know it’s time to relax and stop fighting sleep.
 Parents can also benefit from a relaxing wind-down routine.
 Not so much streaming Netflix or settling in with a glass of wine, but taking a hot candlelit bath or practicing some yoga stretches before hopping into bed.

 Right before your child goes to sleep, take five minutes to practice a mindfulness activity.
 Much like journaling for adults, it gives them time to process the remaining worries from their day and turns off their racing thoughts.
 If you’re an adult who’d like to try meditation, check out these beginners tips!

 Studies have found that warm hands and feet are a good indicator of how quickly a person will fall asleep.
 If you notice that your kids are struggling to fall asleep once they’re in bed, try warming them up by putting on a pair of socks.

 7. Keep Their Room Dark

 Our bodies are designed to be awake during the daytime and even the faintest hint of daylight can contribute to sleep troubles.
-Help your kids by making sure their room is nice and dark for bedtime with the help of blackout curtains or dark shades.
+Make sure the bedrooms in your home are nice and dark for bedtime with the help of blackout curtains or dark shades.